V4Fire/Client/src/components/traits/i-lock-page-scroll/README.md

 # components/traits/i-lock-page-scroll

 This trait provides an API for blocking document scrolling.
-It is used if you have a problem with page scrolling under popups or other overlay elements.
+It is useful if you have an issue with page scrolling under popups or other overlay elements.

 ## Synopsis